-- 153. Facts: Daniel is an engineer who has lived in Napier all of his life.
-He accepts a two-year contract working on an oil rig in Malaysia for periods of four weeks at a time.
-When he takes up the job, Daniel terminates the lease on the flat he has lived in for the last couple of years.
+- 132. Facts: Daniel is an engineer who has lived in Napier all of his life.
+He accepts a 2-year contract working on an oil rig in Malaysia for periods of four weeks at a time.
+When he takes up the job, Daniel terminates the lease on the flat he has lived in for the last year.
 Between his stints on the rig, Daniel has two weeks off.
 He has a periodic lease on an apartment in Malaysia, and for most of his weeks off he stays there.
 At other times he travels elsewhere, sometimes returning to New Zealand to visit family and friends here.
 When he is back in New Zealand, Daniel stays at his parents' house in Napier.
 Daniel's wages are paid into his Malaysian bank account, in American dollars.
 He has no plans to return to New Zealand permanently his intention is to work and live in Malaysia indefinitely.
-Daniel's employer has sponsored his Malaysian work permit and will continue to do so as long as Daniel stays with the company. - 154.
-Result: Daniel does not have a permanent place of abode in New Zealand. - 155.
-Explanation: Although Daniel has a potential place of abode in New Zealand his parents' house it is not his permanent place of abode.
-He stays at his parents' house during some of his time off, when he returns to New Zealand to catch up with friends and family.
-He would also presumably stay there temporarily if and when he ultimately returns to Napier to live.
-However, as Daniel has not lived with his parents for some time, it seems likely that this would only be until he found a new place to live.
-Daniel's use of his parents' house as a place of abode is temporary in nature, not enduring or indefinite.
-It is not a place where he usually lives or a place to which he would likely return and live on an enduring rather than temporary basis. - 156.
+Daniel's employer has sponsored his Malaysian work permit and will continue to do so as long as Daniel stays with the company. - 133.
+Result: Daniel does not have a permanent place of abode in New Zealand. - 134.
+Explanation: Daniel terminated the lease on the flat he lived in before he left New Zealand.
+Obviously, therefore, it does not continue to be a place he habitually resides from that point.
+Although Daniel might potentially be able to return to live with his parents when he comes back to New Zealand, the fact that he lived independently from his parents for at least a year prior to leaving New Zealand means that he no longer habitually resided at their house before his departure from New Zealand.
+The fact that he stays at his parents' house during some of his time off, when he returns to New Zealand to catch up with friends and family, does not suggest that he habitually resides there. - 135.
 Even if Daniel had recently graduated from his engineering degree before leaving New Zealand, and so had lived with his parents immediately prior to going overseas, his parents' house would not be his permanent place of abode once he leaves New Zealand.
-Daniel has not retained sufficient connections with New Zealand for his parents' house here to remain his permanent place of abode.
+This is because Daniel has not retained sufficient connections with New Zealand for his parents' house here to remain his permanent place of abode.
 Although Daniel periodically visits his parents and friends in Napier, he has no other significant ties here, does not intend to return to New Zealand permanently, and intends to work and live in Malaysia indefinitely.
 Daniel's employer will continue to sponsor his work permit, which indicates that this intention would seem to be reasonably held.
 In this scenario, Daniel would have lived with his parents before leaving New Zealand because he was still studying.
 However, by the time he left New Zealand he would have completed his degree and been financially independent.
-That, together with the fact that Daniel has no intention to return to New Zealand permanently and intends to work and live in Malaysia indefinitely, makes it unlikely that Daniel would return and live with his parents again on an enduring rather than temporary basis.
+That, together with the fact that Daniel has no intention to return to New Zealand permanently and intends to work and live in Malaysia indefinitely, indicate that Daniel would no longer be said to habitually reside at his parents' home.